baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-wrtnode.md

 accessible via a browser via URL `192.168.8.1`.
 You'll login as root using the password created for the establishment of `ssh`.

-# WRTNode Commands and Helpful Tools
+# WRTnode Commands and Helpful Tools
 These commands are part of Busybox or OpenWrt, and can be very useful: